awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-ad-connector.md

 ## Before You Begin<a name="prereqs-ad-connector"></a>
 + Amazon WorkSpaces is not available in every region\.
 Verify the supported regions and select a region for your WorkSpaces\.
 For more information about the supported regions, see [Amazon WorkSpaces Pricing by AWS Region](https://aws.amazon.com/workspaces/pricing/)\.
 + When you launch a WorkSpace, you must select a WorkSpace bundle\.
-A bundle is a combination of storage, compute, and software resources\.
+A bundle is a combination of an operating system, and storage, compute, and software resources\.
 For more information, see [Amazon WorkSpaces Bundles](https://aws.amazon.com/workspaces/details/#Amazon_WorkSpaces_Bundles)\.
 + Create a virtual private cloud with at least two private subnets\.
 The VPC must be connected to your on\-premises network through a virtual private network \(VPN\) connection or AWS Direct Connect\.
 For more information, see [AD Connector Prerequisites](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/cloud_prereq.html#cloud_prereq_connector) in the *AWS Directory Service Administration Guide*\.
 + Provide access to the Internet from the WorkSpace\.
 For more information, see [Provide Internet Access from Your WorkSpace](amazon-workspaces-internet-access.md)\.